The geometry of filtrations

 The $\infty$-category of quasi-coherent sheaves $\QCoh(\EuScript{X})$ is particularly well behaved for a geometric stack $\EuScript{X}$ (such as the ones we will be dealing with).
-The following proposition collects several of the properties of $\QCoh(\EuScript{X})$ which we will make use of.
-The relentless reader may find more details in \cite[Section 9.1.3]{lurie2016spectral}.
+The following proposition collects several of the properties of $\QCoh(\EuScript{X})$ which we'll be making use of: